ergo-services/ergo/docs/faq.md

 ### How do I inspect a running node?

 Run the [Observer](extra-library/applications/observer.md) web UI for live visibility into processes, applications, network connections, events, logs, tracing waterfalls, and heap profiles.
-For AI-driven investigation, use the [MCP application](extra-library/applications/mcp.md) to expose the running system to Claude Code, Cursor, or any MCP-compatible client.
+The same application serves an MCP surface, which exposes the running system to Claude Code, Cursor, or any MCP-compatible client for AI-driven investigation.
 For continuous metrics, the [Radar](extra-library/applications/radar.md) application provides a Prometheus endpoint with a ready-to-use Grafana dashboard.

 ### What can Observer do?